attahchisom6/alx-system_engineering-devops/0x19-postmortem/README.md

 ## MEASURES TAKEN TO ARREST THE ISSUE

-1. Upon detection of the ussue, we removed the defect application causing the issue.
+1. Upon detection of the issue, we removed the defect application causing the issue.
 Then a roll back was made to restore the server to its previous setting at 12: 30 pm Gmt.

 2. A test was run, and it was confirmef that every thing was back to Normal.

-3. The defective app was then reconfigured to run on nginx, tested sever times in several test severs before being deployed again to the master server
+3. The defective app was then reconfigured to run on nginx, and tested thoroughly in several test servers before being deployed again to the master server

-4. At 12:48 GMT +1 another test was run, but this time on the master server, and everything was confirmed to be well as planned.
+4. At 12:48 GMT +1 another test was run, but this time on the master server, and everything was confirmed to be working well as planned.
 Feedback from our clients also confirmed that the issue was fixed as they could now asses thier contents and can also make use of our new deployed application

 ## PREVENTIVE MEASURES

-These are the preventive measures set to handle prevent a reoccurrrence of thes ussues in the future.
+These are the preventive measures set to prevent a re-occurrrence of these ussues in the future.

-1. Since due to different reasons, each of our severs run on different kinds of web infrastructures like apache2 or nginx etc. its best that before any update were pushed to server, a proper analysis of the server must be first observed and taking into account.
+1. Due to different reasons, each of our severs run on different kinds of web infrastructures like apache2 or nginx etc. its best that before any update were pushed to a server, a proper analysis of the server must be first observed and taking into account.

 2. The application to be deployed must ne examined by teams in charge of the servers before deployment

 3. If in the future an issue like this still occur, we are implementing a cross platfform where the clients will be redirected to another platform handled by a different unit, where their data can as well be accesed.
-This is made by infrastructures like but not limited to Master-slave server configurations
+This is made possible by infrastructures like but not limited to Master-slave server configurations